 The Special Collections at SUNY ESF is dedicated to acquiring unique items related to the field of forestry and environmental science.
 Items in the Special Collections are acquired by donation, purchase or from the general library collection, such as non-circulating library books of historic value.
 The collection contains paintings, sculpture and art related to the College, produced by members of the college community.
 The mission of the Special Collections is to collect, preserve and make accessible unique items of value that reflect the culture and values of SUNY ESF.
-Records for some materials in the Moon Library Special Collections and Archives can be found using the library's catalog or SUNY D-Space or the New York State Archives.
-In particular to access just the SUNY ESF records in the New York State Archives go to their online catalog and type in College of Environmental Science and Forestry as a search and limit by the Historical Document Inventory Library.

 The College Archives at SUNY ESF contains materials documenting the development and growth of SUNY ESF.
 Items in the Archives include Board of Trustees and faculty meeting notes, dean and faculty papers and publications, theses and dissertations, Empire Forester yearbooks and college catalogs.
 The Archives has faculty audio and reel-to-reel recordings, lantern and photographic slides and visual graphics related to instruction at the College and to the public.

 The Fletcher Steele Manuscript Collection, given to the College of Environmental Science and Forestry in 1974 by the Upstate NY Chapter of the ASLA is located in the F. Franklin Moon Library on the SUNY campus in Syracuse.